 One cuff had been turned and the other seems to have been added.
 The collar would have been turned down with reveres (not upstanding as first thought) and appeared to be lined with hessian or a heavy linen.
-The back of the jacket was flared in a fashionable manner.
-The remaining buttons showed it had been a good quality garment when first made.
+The back of the jacket was flared in a fashionable manner and the remaining buttons showed it had been a good quality garment when first made.

 Because of its location in the rafters and chimney recess in Flower Cottage, Dr.Lambert felt that it was a deliberately concealed coat but for what purpose he had no idea.
 He quoted old local customs for hiding various objects e.g. protection against witch craft.
 He also agreed with Dan Garner's view that the nails were remarkable and older than 1600, the estimated date of the cottage.
+This is as much as we know so far.'